Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 #### Bridge table parameters (`bridge_walk`)

-Finally, we need to choose which links to incorporate in our `BRIDGE_CUSTOMER_ORDER`.
+Finally, we need to choose which Links to incorporate in our `BRIDGE_CUSTOMER_ORDER`.

-Below there are described the different bridge aliases, links table and column names, effectivity satellite table and column names associated with one of the link - effectivity satellite pair (`CUSTOMER_ORDER`).
+Below there are described the different Bridge aliases, Links table and column names, Effectivity Satellite table and column names associated with one of the Link - Effectivity Satellite pair (`CUSTOMER_ORDER`).

-1. The `LINK_CUSTOMER_ORDER_PK` will be the alias for the Primary Key column of the `LINK_CUSTOMER_ORDER` link inside the `BRIDGE_CUSTOMER_ORDER` tables.
+1. The `LINK_CUSTOMER_ORDER_PK` will be the alias for the Primary Key column of the `LINK_CUSTOMER_ORDER` Link inside the `BRIDGE_CUSTOMER_ORDER` tables.
-2. The `EFF_SAT_CUSTOMER_ORDER_ENDDATE` is the bridge alias for the `END_DATE` column of `LINK_CUSTOMER_ORDER` link.
+2. The `EFF_SAT_CUSTOMER_ORDER_ENDDATE` is the Bridge alias for the `END_DATE` column of `LINK_CUSTOMER_ORDER` Link.
-3. The `EFF_SAT_CUSTOMER_ORDER_LOADDATE` is the bridge alias for the `LOAD_DATE` column of `LINK_CUSTOMER_ORDER` link.
+3. The `EFF_SAT_CUSTOMER_ORDER_LOADDATE` is the Bridge alias for the `LOAD_DATE` column of `LINK_CUSTOMER_ORDER` Link.
-4. The full table name of the link connecting the Customer and Order hubs is `LINK_CUSTOMER_ORDER`.
+4. The full table name of the Link connecting the _Customer_ and _Order_ Hubs is `LINK_CUSTOMER_ORDER`.
 5. The name of the Primary Key column of `LINK_CUSTOMER_ORDER` is `CUSTOMER_ORDER_PK`.
 6. The first Foreign Key is `CUSTOMER_FK`.
 7. The second Foreign Key is `ORDER_FK`.
-8. The full table name of the associated effectivity satellite is `EFF_SAT_CUSTOMER_ORDER`.
+8. The full table name of the associated Effectivity Satellite is `EFF_SAT_CUSTOMER_ORDER`.
 9. The Primary Key of the `EFF_SAT_CUSTOMER_ORDER` table is the same as of the parent link: `CUSTOMER_ORDER_PK`
 10. The name of the column inside the `EFF_SAT_CUSTOMER_ORDER` table describing the timestamp when a `CUSTOMER_ORDER` relationship ended is `END_DATE`.
 11. The name of the column inside the `EFF_SAT_CUSTOMER_ORDER` table recording the load date/timestamp of a `CUSTOMER_ORDER` relationship is `LOAD_DATE`.

-In a similar fashion, continue defining the different aliases for the `ORDER_PRODUCT` link and effectivity satellite columns.
+In a similar fashion, continue defining the different aliases for the `ORDER_PRODUCT` Link and Effectivity Satellite columns.

-The dbt_project.yml below only defines two link relationships but to add others you would follow the same method inside the bridge_walk metadata.
+The dbt_project.yml below only defines two Link relationships but to add others you would follow the same method inside the `bridge_walk` metadata.
 For instance, it can be seen where the `PRODUCT_COMPONENT` relationship metadata would begin.

 === "bridge_customer_order.sql"